welteki/docs.actuated.dev/docs/test-build.md

 2. Hit commit, and watch the VM boot up.

+    You'll be able to see the runners registered for your organisation on the [Actuated Dashboard](https://dashboard.actuated.dev) along with the build queue and stats for the current day's builds.

     Do you have any questions or comments?

     Feel free to reach out to us over Slack in the public channel for support.

+3. If you're curious

+    You can view the logs of the agent by logging into one of the Actuated Hosts with SSH and running the following commands:

+    ```bash
+    sudo journalctl -u actuated -f -o cat

+    # Just today's logs:
+    sudo journalctl -u actuated --since today -o cat
+    ```

+    And each VM writes the logs from its console and the GitHub Actions Runner to `/var/log/actuated/`.

+    ```bash
+    sudo cat /var/log/actuated/*
+    ```

 ## Enable an existing repository